 CBC serves a minimum of 150 students through HEP annually.
-HEP has graduated 558 students in its seven-year history, an average of 80 students per year.
-Currently, HEP continues to place an average of 90 percent or more of students in post-secondary education, training, career positions, or careers in the military.
+HEP has graduated 347 students in the past five years, an average of 69 students per year.
+Currently, HEP continues to place an average of 86 percent or more of students in post-secondary education, training, career positions, or careers in the military.